wfehr/djangocms-stories/README.rst

 Migrating from djangocms-blog
 *****************************

+djangocms-stories is inspired by `Nephila's <https://github.com/nephila>`_ excellent `djangocms-blog <https://github.com/nephila/djangocms-blog>`_, with the intent to bring to align it with django CMS's new philosophy since version 4: "The design philosophy of django CMS is to solve something complex with many simple things."

-If you are migrating from djangocms-blog follow the steps below (at your own risk - the migration is under development).
+Embrace django CMS' philosophy and migrate from djangocms-blog by following the steps below (at your own risk - the migration is under development).
 Be sure to backup your database before.

 1. Uninstall djangocsms-blog: ``pip uninstall djangocms-blog``
 2. Install djangocms-stories ``pip install git+https://github.com/fsbraun/djangocms-stories.git``